ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the server or if an existing nonce is no longer valid.

 To get a fresh nonce, the client sends a HEAD request to the new-nonce resource on the server.
-The server server's resposne MUST include a Replay-Nonce header field containing a fresh nonce, and SHOULD have status code 200 (OK).
-The server SHOULD also respond to GET requests for this resource, returning an empty body.
+The server's response MUST include a Replay-Nonce header field containing a fresh nonce, and SHOULD have status code 200 (OK).
+The server SHOULD also respond to GET requests for this resource, returning an empty body (while still providing a Replay-Nonce header).

 ~~~~~~~~~~
 HEAD /acme/new-nonce HTTP/1.1